dbt-labs/docs.getdbt.com/website/docs/guides/core-to-cloud-3.md

 ## dbt Mesh

 [dbt Mesh](/best-practices/how-we-mesh/mesh-1-intro) helps organizations with mature, complex transformation workflows in dbt increase the flexibility and performance of their dbt projects.
-It deploys multiple interconnected dbt projects instead of a single large, monolithic project.
+It allows you to make use of multiple interconnected dbt projects instead of a single large, monolithic project.

-It enables you to integrate and navigate between different projects and models with [cross-project dependencies](/docs/collaborate/govern/project-dependencies#how-to-write-cross-project-ref), enhancing collaboration and data governance.
+It enables you to interface and navigate between different projects and models with [cross-project dependencies](/docs/collaborate/govern/project-dependencies#how-to-write-cross-project-ref), enhancing collaboration and data governance.

 Here are some tips and caveats to consider when using dbt Mesh: